Using the Internet to Learn About Cancer

 - When was the information written?

 - Is the site selling something?
-Claim to have a cure for your cancer?
-Use caution and always talk with your healthcare provider before you buy or try anything
+Are there claims to have a cure for your cancer?
+Use caution and always talk with your healthcare provider before you buy or try anything.

-These are not “rules” per se.
+These are not “rules” when searching the internet for cancer education.
 These are things to think about when you look at the information on the web.
 An individual patient’s story can provide inspiration and advice, but maybe it isn’t the best place to start when learning about a new diagnosis.
 Above all, talk with your healthcare team about things you find online before trying them out yourself.

 Check out the Resources for More Information: General Cancer Sites to get you started.